mailgun/documentation/source/api-complaints.rst

 When recipients of your messages press "Spam" button, Mailgun receives those complaints from ESPs (email service providers).

-Mailgun can :ref:`notify your application <manual-webhooks>` every time a recipient flags your message as spam.
+Mailgun can :ref:`notify your application <um-tracking-spam-complaints>` every time a recipient flags your message as spam.

 This API allows you to programmatically download the list of users who